janosh/blog/src/routes/physics/atomic-physics/+page.md

   import { DocsGrid } from '$lib'
 </script>

-Atomic physics was an undergrad lecture jointly held by [Prof. Klaus Sengstock](https://physik.uni-hamburg.de/en/ilp/sengstock/personen/sengstock) and [Prof. Henning Moritz](https://physik.uni-hamburg.de/en/ilp/moritz/personen/moritz) at Hamburg University in the summer of 2014.
+Atomic physics was an undergrad lecture jointly held by [Prof. Klaus Sengstock](https://physik.uni-hamburg.de/en/ilp/sengstock/personen/sengstock) and [Prof. Henning Moritz](https://physik.uni-hamburg.de/en/ilp/moritz/personen/moritz).

 Below are solutions to the exercise sheets as well as the final exam.
 Fair warning though, it's all in German.